henspace/text2lesson-docs/docs/lesson-format.md

 ```

 You don't need to use the brackets, but you might find it clearer for the
-introduction _element&nbsp;identifier_.
+introduction _indicator_.
 It's up to you.

 To add more flexibility, you can repeat the brackets and
-_element&nbsp;identifier_ as many times as you like.
+_indicator_ as many times as you like.
 So this is also valid.

 ```
 (i) I am going to test your knowledge of European cities.